zdravkov/kendo-docs/api/javascript/ui/editor.md

 ### messages.linkToolTip `String` *(default: "ToolTip")*

-The caption for the link tooltip in the createLink dialog.
+The caption for the link Tooltip in the createLink dialog.

 #### Example